tolrug/example-dapp/README.md

 Feel free to ask questions, or if you get stuck: don't worry about it.
 The idea is you gain exposure to Web3 and the Ethereum ecosystem.
 Just don't give up on the first go.
 This will be a large topic of discussion later on.

 ### Task2
 As stated before, each of the returned addresses relates to another Ethereum smart contract.
 You can create instances of these contracts.
-These will be ERC721 contracts.
+These will be [ERC721 contracts](https://eips.ethereum.org/EIPS/eip-721).
 ERC721 extends the ERC20 standard, with a few extra pieces of functionality (mainly the uniqueness of each token).
 Use this standard, along with the connected account, to identify the exact token ID owned by the user for each NFT.

 ### Task3
 Use the ERC721 functions to fetch the tokenURI.
 This link corresponds to the tokens metadata stored somewhere.
 This is most commonly stored on IPFS: a distributed file storage.
 But it is just as common to set up an API and database which serves the same purpose.
 It is simply a way to store more information about the NFT, since storing large data, such as images, on the blockchain is expensive.
+A simple GET request on the tokenURI will fetch you what you need.

 Task 3 requires you to display this metadata in a nice format.
 It could be in the form of card images, along with NFT's name.
 This is really up to you (and it's your chance to impress).